teambit/docs/docs/bit-dot-dev/my-account.md

 - Delete organizations
   > You must be an admin to delete an organization.
 - Leave organizations
-  > You can leave an organization on which you are an admin only if other admins exist on that organization.
+  > You can leave an organization for which you are an admin only if other admins exist on that organization.
 - Manage SSH keys for accessing the account
 - Delete your account
   > Deleting your account is possible only if you are not an admin on any organization.

 ## Organization settings

-To view an organization, select the organization from the avatar's drop-down list.
+To view an organization, select the organization from the avatar's drop-down list, and click the settings button near the top-right of the page.
 An organization's admin can:

 - Click on the edit button to change the organization's image, name, homepage, or description.
-- Click on the Settings button to edit the organization's members, billing and integrations.
+- Click on the Settings button to edit the organization's members, billing settings, and integrations.

-## Collections management
+## Scope management

-Change the settings of the collections by clicking the settings on the collection page.
-You can access the collection page via the url: `bit.dev/<owner>/<collection>`.
-Then click the settings button.
-To make modifications to the collection you need to have admin privileges.
+Change the settings of a scope by clicking the settings button above the side-bar on the scope page.
+You can access the scope page via the url: `bit.dev/<owner>/<scope>`.
+To make modifications to the scope you need to have admin privileges on the scope.

-### Collection's settings
+### Scope settings

-On the collection page you can edit the collection's description or access the settings page to:
+On the scope page you can edit the scope's description, or access the settings page to:

-- Change the collection's license.
+- Change the scope's license.
-- Change the collection's visibility (public / private).
+- Change the scope's visibility (public / private).
-- Delete the collection from bit.dev.
+- Delete the scope from bit.dev.
-- Manage the users that can access the collection and change their permissions.
+- Manage the users that can access the scope and change their permissions.

 ### Users and Roles

-Use the permission tab of the collection to add, remove, and change permissions for users for the collection.
+Use the permission tab of the scope to add, remove, and change permissions for users for the scope.
-Collection's members are assigned with 3 possible roles:
+A scope's members are assigned with 3 possible roles:

 | Role | Admin | Developer | Viewer |
 |---|---|---|---|